Bibi Gaytán: Career

 After intense promotion of her debut album in Latin America, in mid-1993, she was cast for another telenovela.
 One of the most popular telenovelas in television history in Mexico, Dos Mujeres, Un Camino, alongside Erik Estrada and Laura Leon.
 It was the first telenovela that included "grupero artists" such as Grupo Bronco and the late Selena.
 The telenovela lasted one year.

 In 1994, Bibi released her second studio album titled Manzana Verde.
 The promotion of this album did not even start because Bibi was pregnant.
-On June 25, 1994, Bibi and Eduardo Capetillo got married in the State of Morelos in Hacienda de Chiconcuac, an estate built in the 16th century by Martín Cortés, son of Hernán Cortés and La Malinche.
+On 25 June 1994, Bibi and Eduardo Capetillo got married in the State of Morelos in Hacienda de Chiconcuac, an estate built in the 16th century by Martín Cortés, son of Hernán Cortés and La Malinche.
 The wedding was televised and was a historic event in Mexican Pop Culture.

-On August 17, 1994, Eduardo Capetillo Gaytán was born and later, on May 13, 1997, Ana Paula Capetillo Gaytán was born.
+On 17 August 1994, Eduardo Capetillo Gaytán was born and later, on 13 May 1997, Ana Paula Capetillo Gaytán was born.

 In 1998, both Bibi and Capetillo starred in the telenovela, Camila alongside Adamari Lopez.
 It was the new version of 80s hit "Viviana".
 This is the last telenovela where Bibi has worked as a lead protagonist.

-A third child was born on November 4, 1999, Alejandra Capetillo Gaytán.
+A third child was born on 4 November 1999, Alejandra Capetillo Gaytán.

 In the 2000s, we saw Bibi do television ads, she even starred in 5 episodes of En Nombre del Amor, she was a guest judge in Bailando por un sueño.
-In 2011, Eduardo and Bibi moved from Televisa to Television Azteca.
+In late 2010 Eduardo and Bibi moved from Televisa to Television Azteca.
 Bibi did La Academia as a co-host and later Mexico Baila as a dance judge.

-The Capetillo Gaytán family kept growing, and on June 20, 2014, twin brothers Manuel Capetillo Gaytán and Daniel Capetillo Gaytán were born.
+The Capetillo Gaytán family kept growing, and on 20 June 2014, twin brothers Manuel Capetillo Gaytán and Daniel Capetillo Gaytán were born.